Carlson's patrol: Battle for Henderson Field

 Between 1 and 17 October, the Japanese delivered 15,000 troops to Guadalcanal, giving Hyakutake 20,000 total troops to employ for his planned offensive.
 After his staff officers observed the American defenses around Lunga Point, Hyakutake decided that the main thrust of his planned attack would be from south of Henderson Field.
 His 2nd Division (augmented by troops from the 38th Division), under Lieutenant General Masao Maruyama was ordered to march through the jungle and attack the American defenses from the south near the east bank of the Lunga River.
-The 7000-member 2nd Division was split into three units; the Left Wing Unit under Major General Yumio Nasu containing the 29th Infantry Regiment, the Right Wing Unit under Kawaguchi consisting of troops from the 230th Infantry Regiment (from the 38th Infantry Division), and the division reserve led by Maruyama comprising the 16th Infantry Regiment.
+The 7,000-member 2nd Division was split into three units; the Left Wing Unit under Major General Yumio Nasu containing the 29th Infantry Regiment, the right wing unit under Kawaguchi consisting of troops from the 230th Infantry Regiment (from the 38th Infantry Division), and the division reserve led by Maruyama comprising the 16th Infantry Regiment.

 On 23 October, Maruyama's forces struggled through the jungle to reach the American lines.
 Kawaguchi—on his own initiative—began to shift his right wing unit to the east, believing that the American defenses were weaker in that area.
 Maruyama, through one of his staff officers, ordered Kawaguchi to keep to the original attack plan.
 When he refused, Kawaguchi was relieved of command and replaced by Colonel Toshinari Shōji, commander of the 230th Infantry Regiment.
 That evening, after learning that the left and right wing forces were still struggling to reach the American lines, Hyakutake postponed the attack to 19:00 on 24 October.
-The Americans remained completely unaware of the approach of Maruyama's forces.
+The Americans remained unaware of the approach of Maruyama's forces.

 Finally, late on 24 October, Maruyama's forces reached the U.S. Lunga perimeter.
 Over two consecutive nights Maruyama's forces conducted numerous unsuccessful frontal assaults on positions defended by troops of the 1st Battalion, 7th Marines (1/7) under Lieutenant Colonel Chesty Puller and the U.S. Army's 3rd Battalion, 164th Infantry Regiment, commanded by Lieutenant Colonel Robert Hall.
 U.S. Marine and Army rifle, machine gun, mortar, artillery and direct canister fire from 37 mm anti-tank guns "wrought terrible carnage" on the Japanese.
 More than 1,500 of Maruyama's troops were killed in the attacks while the Americans lost about 60 killed.
 Shōji's right wing units did not participate in the attacks, choosing to remain in place to cover Nasu's right flank against a possible attack in that area by U.S. forces that never materialized.

 At 08:00 on 26 October, Hyakutake called off further attacks and ordered his forces to retreat.
 Maruyama's left wing and division reserve survivors were ordered to retreat back to the Matanikau River area while the right wing unit under Shōji was told to head for Koli Point, 13 mi east of the Lunga River.
-Shōji and his troops began arriving at Koli Point on November 3.
+Shōji and his troops began arriving at Koli Point on 3 November.